 How can I get more nutrients with IBS

-If you are worried about getting more nutrients into your body and want to stay healthy with IBS, I would suggest the following:
+If you want to get more vitamins and minerals into your body and want to stay healthy with IBS, I would suggest the following:

 - no “forcing” so-called “healthy” foods on your delicate digestive system (you can’t absorb many nutrients from foods that inflame your digestive tract)